 Riku, the David Attenborough of the music industry, seeks out musicians in their natural habitats and then records them right there, without pretense.
 No nonsense.
 Just raw, honest music, captured, and then showcased as a beautiful protest to the current state of the music industry in South Africa.
 This musical movement is well known under the title Die Wasgoedlyn.
 Various Wasgoedlyn performances have seen numerous different artists get together to spread the joy of loving and living music.

-Die Wasgoedlyn is currently being developed into a TV-series:
+Die Wasgoedlyn has developed into a TV-series:

 Riku’s aim is not to create pretentious art, but to create beautiful things.
 His music and lyrics does not just tell his story, but also empathetically convey the stories of other people and places, whether imaginary or real.
 In creating he becomes inspired and an inspiration to others.